 Abstract:

-Goal and Research Questions

-Despite the prevalence of man-made water sources in Virginia, specifically man-made ponds, there has been little research conducted regarding how organic and inorganic nutrient cycle fluxes are operating in these systems.
-Our proposed experiment will focus specifically on attempting to understand the way in which man-made ponds contribute to the processing of watershed organic matter and nutrients.
-In other words, how are man-made ponds effecting the way in which nutrients and organic debris that wash into ponds altering the fluxes of inorganic and organic nutrients in the system?
-Specifically, we will be asking two research questions.
-The first is “how does the input of terrestrial detritus affect the nutrient retention or release from the sediments of man-made ponds?”
-Second, “how does the input of terrestrial detritus alter the sensitivity of pond metabolism to nutrient enrichment?”

-Objectives and Hypotheses
+The effect of terrestrial leaf litter on sediment organic matter processing and nutrient retention..

+The abundance of man-made ponds and lakes is increasing globally (Downing 2007) and in regions like Virginia, that lack natural ponds and lakes, man-made impoundments represent an important aquatic habitat.
+Despite the prevalence of man-made ponds in Virginia, there has been little research on how organic and inorganic nutrients cycle in these systems.
+Aquatic systems are an important component of the processing of terrestrially derived organic matter.
+Globally, natural aquatic systems process and decompose 70% of their total organic matter inputs (Tranvik et al. 2009).
+Terrestrially derived organic matter supports the production of microbes and invertebrates and supplies aquatic systems with inorganic nutrients (e.g, nitrogen and phosophorus), and dissolved organic carbon (Gessner et al. 1999).
+Despite the recognized importance of terrestrial organic matter in natural aquatic systems, its role in man-made ponds is still largely unexplored.
+Furthermore ponds play an important role in watershed management due to their ability to retain nutrient run-off from the land (Johnston 1991, Hansson et al. 2005).
+As terrestrial leaf litter decomposes in aquatic systems it sequesters inorganic nutrients (Trant et al. 2013), suggesting that the presence of leaf litter in the sediments may augment the retention of nutrients by ponds.
+Given that a significant portion of the Chesapeake Bay watershed drains Virginia, understanding how man-made ponds alter nutrient transport is vital to predicting appropriate nutrient management strategies.

+Data collected by the Fortino lab to date indicates that man-made ponds near Farmville, Va, have an average of 82 mg of CPOM m-2 in the sediments, suggesting significant inputs of terrestrial organic matter into these system.
+Our proposed research project focuses on understanding the way in which man-made ponds contribute to the processing of watershed organic matter and nutrients via 2 principle research questions:

+Research Question 1 - How does the input of terrestrial leaf litter affect sediment metabolism and nutrient retention or release from the sediments of man-made ponds?

+Research Question 2 - How does the input of terrestrial leaf litter alter the sensitivity of pond metabolism to nutrient enrichment?

-To answer these questions, we must fulfill three main objectives.
-The first objective is to quantify the effect of CPOM on the flux of nutrients across the sediment water interface.
+To answer these questions, we developed three objectives and hypotheses.

+Objective 1 - Quantify the effect of CPOM on the flux of nutrients across the sediment water interface.

-We propose that the presence of CPOM will result in an increase in the N and P fluxes into the sediments, increase the DOC flux out of the sediments, and increase the SOD.
-The second objective is to quantify the way in which CPOM alters microbial biomass.
+We hypothesize that the presence of terrestrial leaf litter will increase the N and P fluxes into the sediments, due to the sequestration of N and P by the fungi on the decomposing leavesincrease the DOC flux out of the sediments, and increase the SOD.

+Objective 2 - Quantify how terrestrial leaf litter alters microbial biomass.

-We hypothesize that CPOM will increase water column bacterial abundance, increase sediment bacterial abundance, and increase fungal biomass.
-The final objective is to quantify how CPOM alters the response of sediment metabolism to nutrient enrichment.
-Our hypothesis is that CPOM will increase SOD when the sediments are enriched with N and P.
+We hypothesize that terrestrial leaf litter will increase water column bacterial abundance, increase sediment bacterial abundance due to the release of dissolved organic matter from the decaying leaves, and increase fungal biomass on the leaves themselves.

-Background

-Explanation of each hypothesis and supporting literature (if applicable)
+Objective 3 - Quantify how CPOM alters the response of sediment metabolism to nutrient enrichment.

+We hypothesize that terrestrial leaf litter will increase SOD when the sediments are enriched with N and P, since litter associated fungi have been shown to be N and P limited in streams.